ibm-cloud-docs/vpc/instance_metadata_vpc_faqs.md

 To use the metadata service, you need an instance identity access token.
 By using the instance identity token service, you can access the metadata service.
 For more information, see this [FAQ](#faq-rmds-4).

 The metadata service is disabled by default.
-You can enable it for new and existing instances in the UI, from the CLI, or with the API.
+You can enable it for new and existing instances in the console, from the CLI, or with the API.

 ## How do I enable the metadata service?
 Can I later disable it?
 {: #faq-rdms-6}

 The metadata service is disabled by default.
-You can enable it on new and existing instances in the UI, from the CLI, or with the API.
+You can enable it on new and existing instances in the console, from the CLI, or with the API.
 For more information, see [Enable or disable the instance metadata service](/docs/vpc?topic=vpc-imd-configure-service&interface=cli#imd-metadata-service-enable).

 When you enable the metadata service for a virtual server instance that was created with the metadata service disabled, you must stop and restart the instance to fully enable the metadata service.
 {: note}